EnzoSeason/study-notes/design-pattern/abstract-class-vs-interface.md

 - When we want to **reuse code**, we think about the **abstract class**.
 When we want to **abstract the code**, we look for the **interface**.

 - Usually, we first create child class, then create abstract parent class, while we first design the interface then write the class.

+## Programming based on interface rather than implementation

+1. The naming of the function cannot reveal any implementation details.

+   use `update()` rather than `AwsUpdate()`

+2. Encapsulate specific implementation details.

+   set `createAwsBucket()` to `private`.

+3. We define the interfaces for classes, so that the user of classes depends on the interfaces rather than the classes themselves while coding.